-In determining an estimate of NRV of inventory, management has made judgements in respect of the durability and general high quality of the Group's products, which provide a certain degree of protection against adverse market conditions.

-The significant downturn in the income has reduced transaction volumes meaning that some items of inventory may not have been sold near the balance sheet date, increasing the level of judgement required
+Estimation uncertainty - In determining an estimate of NRV of inventory, management has made judgements in respect of the durability and general high quality of the Group's products, which provide a certain degree of protection against adverse market conditions.
+Changing regulations as well as fluctuations in product range demand by customers in the wake of the Covid pandemic has reduced transaction volumes on certain products meaning that some items of inventory may not have been sold near the balance sheet data, increasing the level of judgement required.